hannobraun/playground/2025-08-02_monobloc/README.md

 ### Functions

 Automatically applying a block that is bound to a name should work well, for the most part.
-If we still wanted to put a block on the stack, instead of applying it, we could do so by wrapping it in another block.
+If we still wanted to push a block to the stack, instead of applying it, we could do so by wrapping it in another block.

 ```